 The Master of Science program in biomedical engineering requires a minimum of 30 s.h. of graduate credit, with or without thesis.
 Students who choose the nonthesis program must earn at least 6 s.h. of credit in courses numbered 5000 or above.
 Those who choose the thesis program may count no more than 6 s.h. of thesis research and writing credit toward the degree.
+Students must maintain a cumulative grade-point average of at least 2.75 in all work for the degree.
 The M.S. may be a terminal degree or a step toward the Ph.D.

 All M.S. students (thesis or nonthesis) must successfully complete the Graduate Core Courses as part of their graduate curriculum.
 Students are expected to complete them during their first year of study.
-Additionally, students are required to complete 18 s.h. of graduate-level course work in the College of Engineering over the course of their studies.
-B.S./M.S. fast track students may include courses taken during year four and/or year five.
+Additionally, students are required to complete 18 s.h. of graduate-level coursework in the College of Engineering over the course of their studies.
+B.S.E./M.S. fast track students may include courses taken during year four and/or year five.

 Graduate Core Courses

 |ME:5113||Mathematical Methods in Engineering (or equivalent graduate mathematics course; approval of academic advisor required before registering)||3|